ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/widgets/vertical-divider.md

 ---
 # Vertical Divider

-The **Vertical Divider** component creates a clear visual separation between two adjacent components by adding a vertical separator .
+The **Vertical Divider** component creates a clear visual separation between two adjacent components by adding a vertical separator.
 It's commonly used to enhance layout structure, improve readability, and organize content by providing a distinct division between sections within a user interface.

 <div style={{paddingTop:'24px'}}>